CExA-project/ddc/docs/About.md

 # Discover more

-* First, you should \ref first_steps "have a look at our commented example / tutorial".
+* First, you should \ref ddc_first_steps "have a look at our commented example / tutorial".
 * To know more, you can [delve in the reference documentation](annotated.html).
 * [Use the source, Luke](https://github.com/Maison-de-la-Simulation/ddc).
 * [You should definitely come see us on Slack](https://join.slack.com/t/ddc-lib/shared_invite/zt-14b6rjcrn-AwSfM6_arEamAKk_VgQPhg).